topolvm/topolvm/docs/user-manual.md

 `WaitForFirstConsumer` is recommended because TopoLVM cannot schedule pods wisely if `volumeBindingMode` is `Immediate`.

-`allowVolumeExpansion` enables CSI drivers to extend volumes.
+`allowVolumeExpansion` enables CSI drivers to expand volumes.
-This feature became beta in Kubernetes 1.16 and is not tested in 1.14 and 1.15.
+This feature is available for Kubernetes 1.16 and later releases.

 Pod priority
 ------------